Green River Rendezvous

 The American Mountain Men Trapper’s camp, north of the Museum at the amphitheater.
 Live lectures and demonstrations throughout Rendezvous weekend will include firearms, sign language, beaver trapping, clothes, tools, fire making, horse tack, packing, and Saturday night stories & songs.

-Rocky Mountain Fur Trade Journal & Forum, The annual Journal is introduced with lectures by authors and discussion panels.
-Friday evening will be a special awards reception and journal signing (6:30pm, just before Mountain Man Movie Night).
-Books will be available for purchase.
+Rocky Mountain Fur Trade Journal & Forum, The annual Journal is launched with author lectures and discussion panels.
+A special awards reception and Journal signing will take place Friday evening at 6:30pm, just before the Hall of Fame inductions.
+Journals will be available for purchase.

-Hall of Fame: July 11, 2025 at 7pm – To celebrate the bicentennial of rendezvous, the new Mountain Man Hall of Fame is being launched.
-The first class on inductees will be introduced by historians.
-Stick around the the free pizza and beer.
+Mountain Man Hall of Fame: July 10, 2026 at 7pm – To celebrate the bicentennial of the Rendezvous, new inductees into the Hall of Fame will be honored.
+The second class of inductees will be introduced by historians.
+Stick around for free pizza and beer!

-Sponsors: All programs are free thanks to our generous sponsors: Sublette County Museum Board, Sublette BOCES, Rocky Mountain Power, Jonah Energy, Rex & Heather Stevens, and donors and buyers at the annual Art Auction and Wreath Auction.
+Sponsors: All programs are free thanks to our generous sponsors: Sublette County Museum Board, Sublette BOCES, Rocky Mountain Power, Jonah Energy, Rex & Heather Stevens, and donors and buyers at the Wine & Art Auction and Wreath Auction.

 Phone 1-877-686-6266 or 307-367-4101 for more information.